Using Pilot Systems to Execute Many Task Workloads on Supercomputers: Related Work

+Traditionally, HPC systems such as Crays have been designed to best support monolithic workloads.
+However, the workload of many important scientific applications is constructed out of spatially and temporally heterogeneous tasks that are often dynamically inter-related, where those tasks require compute, memory and communication capabilities exceeding what single node machine can provide, and where the \I{overall} workload requirements are comparable to or exceeding those of classic HPC workloads~\cite{preto2014fast,cheatham2015impact,sugita1999replica}.
+These workloads can benefit from being executed at scale on supercomputers (e.g., \bw{} and \titan{}, both Cray systems), but a tension exists among the workloads' resource utilization requirements like rapidly and repeatedly acquiring a certain amount of cores over time, the capabilities of the HPC system software, and their usage policies.
+Pilot systems have the potential to relieve this tension but their adoption for this class of HPC systems present several challenges that, so far, have not been fully addressed.

-In contrast to RP, these systems are tailored for specific workloads, resources, interfaces, or development models.
-They often encapsulate pilot capabilities within monolithic tools with greater functional scope.
-HTCondor with Glidein on OSG~\cite{pordes2007open} is one of the most widely used Pilot systems but serves mostly single core workloads.
-The Pilot systems developed for the LHC communities execute millions of jobs a week~\cite{maeno2014evolution} but specialize on supporting LHC workloads and, in most cases, specific resources like those of WLCG.
+Since 1995, more than twenty pilot systems have been developed~\cite{review_pilotreview}.
+Most of these systems are tailored to specific workloads, resources, interfaces, or development models.
+Most pilot systems have been implemented to optimize the throughput of single-core (or single-node), short-lived, uncoupled tasks~\cite{review_pilotreview}.
+Some notable examples are: HTCondor with Glidein on OSG~\cite{pordes2007open}, one of the most widely used pilot systems for the execution of mostly single-core workloads; the pilot systems developed for the LHC communities which execute millions of jobs a week~\cite{maeno2014evolution} and are specialized in supporting LHC workloads on specific resources like those of WLCG\@; the light-weight execution framework called Falkon, which represents an early stand-alone pilot system for HPC environment~\cite{raicu2007falkon}; and Coasters, developed mostly to support the Swift workflow system~\cite{wilde2011swift}.

-Similar specialization can be found in systems without pilot capabilities.
-For example, CRAM~\cite{cram-scicomp14} is a tool developed to execute static ensembles of MPI tasks on HPC resources, one of the workload types also supported by RP.
-Developed for Sequoia, an IBM BG/Q system at LLNL, CRAM parallelizes the execution of an application with many input parameters by bundling it into a single MPI executable.
-Compared to CRAM, RP generalizes ensemble capabilities for both MPI and non-MPI applications, and for applications for which execution plans are not known in advance.
-In addition to IBM BG/Q, RP also provides these generalized capabilities on many other HPC systems.

-Recognizing the potential for High-Throughput Computing (HTC) on HPC resources, IBM developed an HTC mode resembling a Pilot system~\cite{Cope:2007htcbgl} for the series of IBM BG/L products.
-Unsupported by later IBM Blue Gene series, RP brings back this HTC capability generalizing it to HPC architectures beyond IBM BG/L machines.

-Pilots and pilot-like capabilities are also implemented by various workflow management systems.
-Pegasus~\cite{deelman2015} uses Glidein via providers like Corral~\cite{deelman2005pegasus}; Makeflow~\cite{albrecht2012makeflow} and FireWorks~\cite{jain2015fireworks} enable users to manually start workers on HPC resources via master/worker tools called Work Queue~\cite{bui2011work} and LaunchPad~\cite{jain2015fireworks}; and Swift~\cite{wilde2011swift} uses two Pilot systems called Falkon~\cite{raicu2007falkon} and Coasters~\cite{hategan2011coasters}.
-In these systems, the pilot is not always a stand-alone capability and in those cases any innovations and advances of the pilot capability are thus confined to the encasing system.